VickyButton/API-Boilerplate/README.md

-This is a simple baseplate API module used as a template for personal APIs
+This is a simple boilerplate API module used as a template for personal APIs